-A pre-proposal consists of a structured summary of the proposed acquisition project, preliminary title report(s) less than twelve months old, as well as maps of the project boundaries, location, and proposed or existing building envelopes.
+A pre-proposal consists of a structured summary of the proposed acquisition project; preliminary title report(s) less than twelve months old; an initial assessment of title concerns; as well as maps of the project boundaries, location, and proposed or existing building envelopes.
 Applicants are highly encouraged to submit a plotted easements map with their title report to facilitate the Department's title review.
 The pre-proposal worksheet is available in Appendix B.

-Department grant managers will utilize pre-proposal information to assist the applicant in determining whether the project meets the Eligibility Criteria; identifying what, if any additional information will be needed in the full application; and ascertaining whether the project has title complexities or other issues.
+Department grant managers will utilize pre-proposal information to assist the applicant in determining whether the project meets the Eligibility Criteria; identifying what, if any additional information will be needed in the full application; and ascertaining whether the project has title complexities that may impact the project or other issues.